6 things you need to know about personal loans

 Does a personal loan impact your credit score?

-When you apply for a personal loan or any other type of loan, the lender will consider your credit score and credit history, your income, and other factors.
+Applying for a personal loan is simple but it does require running a credit report .
+A lender will want to ensure you’re a good candidate for the loan and you’re likely to pay the loan back in full.
+When you apply for a personal loan or any other type of loan, the lender will consider your credit score, credit history, your income and other factors.
 Some lenders perform a hard credit check that stays on your credit report for about two years when you apply.
-While it's on your record, it could lower your score by a few points.
+While it's on your credit report, it could lower your score by a few points.
 Other lenders perform a soft inquiry or soft credit pull, which do not have any impact on your credit score.

-Making late payments or defaulting on your loan could also lower your credit score.
-If you make your payments on time, you could raise your score instead.
+Making late payments or defaulting on your loan can lower your credit score.
+If you make your payments on time, you can raise your score instead.

-Alliant members can receive a competitive rate on a personal loan.
-Alliant’s quick, affordable personal loans could give you the cash you need, when you need it.
+You can apply for an Alliant unsecured personal loan with a competitive rate online and receive same-day approval and even a same-day deposit into your account.
+Alliant’s quick, affordable personal loans can give you the cash you need, when you need it.
 Apply today!

 Sign up for our newsletter